metaesque/meta/README.md

     - *str : can be null
     - &str : cannot be null
     - @str : storage space
-    - str: same as *str
+    - str: same as &#str?

 - In languages like Perl and Python, which have good support for text manipulation, strings are immutable and conditionally interned.